-If the new capital derives from new capital introduced into another company or permanent establishment, only one of the companies or permanent establishments may claim NID, except where the reinvestment of the new capital creates new separate taxable income.
+If the new capital derives from new capital introduced into another company or permanent establishment, only one of the companies or permanent establishments may claim NID, except to the extent that the reinvestment of the new capital creates new separate taxable income.
 Similarly, if the new capital derives from loans on which a tax deduction is claimed for interest, the NID will be reduced by the amount of interest allowed as a deduction.